georgerobescu/ow_draft--1/readme.md

 # 3. Peer production

-`git`is a system that works as an invisibile set of files inside the folder which you decide to use as your project repository.
+`git` is a system that works as an invisibile set of files inside the folder which you decide to use as your project repository.
 What it does is to keep track of every change you implement to the files living in that folder: it’s like an invisible layer of pre-punched holes on your timecard.
 In fact, it’s you the one who decides when to really mark a change, or a series of changes, to the project: what you did, then, is a `commit` to the repository.

-In this sense, usually the first file that you create and then commit to the repository is the `readme.md` file—it’s not necessary but it usually helps you to at least give a brief description of what’s going on on that repo.
+In this sense, usually the first file that you create and then commit to the repository is the `readme.md` file—it’s not necessary but it usually helps you to at least give a brief description of what’s going on in that repo.

 Whenever you make changes to your project, it’s good practice to commit those edit to git (and often consequently to github), in order to have a log of what has been done up until that point.